Crypto Exchange Fees Comparison: 2026 Lowest Taker/Maker Audit

 Taker Fees

-Taker orders execute instantly against existing market liquidity.
-Although convenient during fast-moving market conditions, taker orders may result in higher trading costs if spreads widen significantly.
+Taker orders execute instantly against existing market liquidity, usually routed via market orders or immediate stop-triggers.
+Although convenient during fast-moving market conditions, taker orders may result in higher trading costs if spreads widen significantly, exposing the trade to the platform’s maximum commission tier.

-For active futures traders, these differences can become increasingly noticeable over time, particularly during volatile BTC or ETH market sessions.
+For active futures traders, these differences can become increasingly noticeable over time, particularly during volatile BTC or ETH market sessions where compound taker executions can completely deplete intra-day profit margins.

 Binance vs Bitget vs BTCC Fee Comparison